-Ways to decrease expenses and save
+Ways to decrease small expenses to save money –

 - Ask your utility company to perform an energy audit of your home to show how to save energy consumption and cut down your monthly bills.